An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Discussions and concluding remarks

 \subsection{Other types of smoothing}

-Algorithm~\ref{alg:grad} (\gradestb) corresponds to applying the Moreau-Yosida regularization first before computing an estimate~$g$ of the gradient, which is a particular instance of infimal convolution smoothing~\cite{beck2012}, whose family also encompasses the so-called Nesterov smoothing~\cite{beck2012}.
+The Moreau envelope we considered is a particular instance of infimal convolution smoothing~\cite{beck2012}, whose family also encompasses the so-called Nesterov smoothing~\cite{beck2012}.
 Other ways to smooth a function include randomization techniques~\cite{duchi2012} or specific strategies tailored for the objective at hand.

-One of the main purposes of the Moreau-Yosida regularization is to provide a better conditioning.
-As recalled in Proposition~\ref{propMY}, the gradient of the Moreau-Yosida-smoothed function~$F$ is Lipschitz continuous regardless of whether the original function is continuously differentiable or not.
+One of the main purposes of applying the Moreau envelope is to provide a better conditioning.
+As recalled in Proposition~\ref{propMY}, the gradient of the smoothed function~$F$ is $\kappa-$Lipschitz continuous regardless of whether the original function is continuously differentiable or not.
 Furthermore, the conditioning of~$F$ is improved with respect to the original function, with a condition number depending on the amount of smoothing.
 As highlighted in~\cite{beck2012}, this property is also shared by other types of infimal convolutions.
-Therefore,~\qningsp could potentially be extended to such types of smoothing in place of the Moreau-Yosida regularization.
+Therefore,~\qningsp could potentially be extended to such types of smoothing in place of the Moreau envelope.
 A major advantage of our approach, though, is its outstanding simplicity.